gesslar/glpu/doc/wiki/docs/simul_efun/string.md

 ### Parameters

-* `string str` - The string to remove ANSI codes from.
+* `string str` - The string to remove colour from.

 ### Returns

-`string` - The string without ANSI codes.
+`string` - The string without colour.

 ### Description

-Returns a string with all ANSI colour codes removed.
+Returns a string with all colour removed.

 ## chop